eclipsefp/eclipsefp.github.com/install.md

 <p>For some features, you need to install extra Eclipse plug-ins.
 EclipseFP can run without them, and will warn you if they are needed.
 Those plug-ins are:
 <ul>
 <li><i>BIRT Charting Engine</i>: needed to show profiling output.
 To install it, follow the same steps of the main installation, but use <code>http://download.eclipse.org/birt/update-site/3.7</code> as update site.</li>
 <li><i>Web Platform Tools</i>: needed to highlight and provide autocompletion for web-related files.
-To install it, follow the same steps of the main installation, but use <code>http://download.eclipse.org/webtools/repository/indigo/</code>as update site.</li>
+To install it, follow the same steps of the main installation, but use <code>http://download.eclipse.org/webtools/repository/indigo/</code> (or <code>http://download.eclipse.org/webtools/repository/juno</code> if you're using Eclipse Juno) as the update site.
+You'll need the <i>JavaScript Development Tools</i> component.</li>
 </ul>
 </p>